-- (2) A notice under subsection (1) shall be made within three days of receipt of the application and shall specify the time within which the applicant shall furnish the information requested in the notice and the person to whom such information shall be furnished. - (3) The licensing authority may reject the application without dealing with it any further if the applicant fails to comply with the requirement of a notice under subsection (1). - (4) A person whose application has been rejected under subsection (3) shall forfeit any application fees paid to the respective licencing authority. - 10.
-Where a licensing authority intends to vary the conditions of fees payable for the issuance of a licence, the licensing authority shall-
+- (2) A notice under subsection (1) shall be made within three days of receipt of the application and shall specify the time within which the applicant shall furnish the information requested in the notice and the person to whom such information shall be submitted to. - (3) The licensing authority may reject an application without dealing with it any further if the applicant fails to comply with the notice under subsection (1). - (4) A person whose application has been rejected under subsection (3) shall forfeit any application fees paid to the respective licensing authority. - 10.
+(1) Where a licensing authority intends to vary the conditions of fees payable for the issuance of a licence, the licencing authority shall -